Manas8803/GoBalance/README.md

 ## Makefile Commands

-The provided Makefile contains the following commands:
+The Makefile provides the following commands:

-- `build`: Compiles the Go applications(web server and load balancer) for the Linux OS and creates ZIP archives.
+- `build`: Compiles Go applications for Linux (amd64) and creates ZIP archives
+  - Builds app_server and load_balancer binaries
+  - Creates ZIP archives for both components
-- `deploy`: Deploys the application using AWS CDK.
+- `deploy`: Deploys the application using AWS CDK without requiring manual approval
-- `destroy`: Destroys the AWS resources created by the CDK.
+- `destroy`: Destroys AWS resources created by CDK
-- `clean`: Removes compiled binaries and ZIP files.
+- `clean`: Removes compiled binaries and ZIP files
-- `all`: Runs destroy, clean, build, and deploy in sequence, ignoring errors from destroy.
+- `test`: Runs the test script
+- `all`: Performs a complete deployment cycle:
+  1. Attempts to destroy existing resources
+  2. Cleans up files
+  3. Builds the application
+  4. Deploys to AWS

 ## Running the Application